 Students are NOT to hold or assist patients during exposures.
 In addition, students will not hold image receptors during exposures.
-The student will be written up for the first offense.
+The student will receive a written warning for the first offense.
 The second offense will result in a grade of "F" for that clinical course.